ccojocar/kubernetes/staging/src/k8s.io/client-go/plugin/pkg/client/auth/azure/README.md

 ## Usage

-1. Create an Azure Active Directory native application for `apiserver` following these [instructions](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-app-registration)
+1. Create an Azure Active Directory *Web App / API* application for `apiserver` following these [instructions](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-app-registration)

 2. Create a second Azure Active Directory native application for `kubectl`

-3. On `kubectl` application's configuration page in Azure portal grant permissions to `apiserver` application by clicking on *Required Permissions* then click the *Grant Permissions* button and introduce the ID of `apiserver` application
+3. On `kubectl` application's configuration page in Azure portal grant permissions to `apiserver` application by clicking on *Required Permissions*, click the *Add* button and search for the apiserver application created in step 1.
+Select "Access apiserver" under the *DELEGATED PERMISSIONS*.
+Once added click the *Grant Permissions* button to apply the changes

 4. Configure the `apiserver` to use the Azure Active Directory as an OIDC provider with following options